-When designing the HAPTICTOUCH API we set out to achieve two major goals:
+When designing the HAPTICTOUCH API we set out to achieve the following two major goals:

-- (1) we want to enable the creation of a wide range of application prototypes and sketches for haptic tabletop environments (currently the HTP) without requiring programmers to understand 3D models or the physics of objects and materials, and - (2) we want to provide a simple programming interface for haptics development.
+- (1) enabling the creation of a wide range of application prototypes and sketches for haptic tabletop environments (currently the HTP) without requiring programmers to understand 3D models or the physics of objects and materials, and - (2) providing a simple programming interface for haptics development.

-These goals can be considered as specific instantiations of Olsen's general goals for interface systems research [19].
+These goals can be considered as specific instantiations of Olsen's general goals for interface systems research [20].
 Based on these goals we designed an API architecture that is different from existing haptic API approaches reviewed in the previous section.
 Our design principles are summarized as follows: